 The assessment of ELLs for LDs. is a complex and controversial issue that requires cultural and linguistic sensitivity.
 According to Schilder (2013), there is currently no single test that reliably screens ELLs for learning difficulties.
 While assessment can be implemented in numerous contexts, the focus of this discussion is the evaluation of ELLs in an effort to diagnose learning disabilities.
-When conducting such an assessment, cultural and linguistic awareness are crucial factors to consider.
-There has been considerable controversy surrounding assessment and the referral process for special education over the years (Artiles et al., 2002).
+When conducting such an assessment, cultural and linguistic awareness are and the referral process for special education over the years (Artiles et al., 2002).
 Educators and instructors frequently disagree as to whether the tests they are required to administer are biased or insensitive to the cultural backgrounds of students.
 If the existing examinations are biased or culturally inappropriate, it may be difficult and time-consuming to obtain new ones that are acceptable to the school.